 New Weird Australia is produced on the sacred land of the Darug People.
-We acknowledge the Traditional Owners and Custodians of the lands on which we work and pay our respects to Indigenous Elders past, present and emerging.
+We acknowledge the Traditional Owners and Custodians of the lands on which we work and pay our respects to Indigenous Elders past and present.
 Sovereignty has never been ceded.
 It always was and always will be, Aboriginal land.

-Neither one genre nor another, New Weird Australia is designed to challenge our collective understanding of what music can and should be.
-We support new, eclectic and experimental Australian music through a variety of evolving projects.
+Neither one genre nor another, New Weird Australia is designed to challenge our understanding of what music can and should be.
+We support new, eclectic and experimental Australian music in a variety of ways.

 Here’s a few things you might be interested in digging into if you’re new to New Weird.